 Information about how to find government publications within the Library and online, as well as information about the U.S. Documents call numbers system, locating maps and other navigational images, and how to cite government information.

-Includes dozens of government websites and databases sorted alphabetically and by subject.
+Includes dozens of state and federal government websites and databases sorted alphabetically and by subject.

 Information about how to find ND state publications within the library and online.
 ND government websites are organized by subject and alphabetically.

 Information about different types of maps and how to locate them.